Jakemoeller03/JakeMoeller03/README.md

 Software Engineer / Full-Stack Developer
 ------------------------------------------------
-🎓 Soon to be grad with a Bachelor's of Computer Science.
+🎓 Soon to be grad from UT San Antonio with a Bachelor's of Computer Science.
 (December 2025)

 * 🌍 I'm based in San Antonio, TX
 * ✉️ You can contact me at [Jakemoeller03@gmail.com](mailto:jakemoeller03@gmail.com)